bazelbuild/bazel/site/docs/skylark/rules.md

 Labels listed in `attr` will be inputs to the rule.

 To access an attribute in a rule's implementation, use `ctx.attr.<attribute_name>`.
+This field will have the type given in the rule's `attrs` dictionary corresponding to `<attribute_name>`.

 The name and the package of a rule are available with `ctx.label.name` and `ctx.label.package`.

 See [an example](cookbook.md#attr) of using `attr` in a rule.